 - Saving time on Friday morning:

 When you receive your assignments on Thursday afternoon, use your PC or Mac to fill out any New Client Release Forms you may need on Friday.
-This form is a “fillable PDF” so no need to download it.
-Just display the form on your screen and fill out the name, address, and date fields.
-Print the form on your printer – CTRL-P on PC/CMD-P on Mac – and bring to the meeting.
+This form is a “fillable PDF”.
+You’ll notice that fields for name, address, and date have a lightly colored background (see NOTE below).
+Add the New Client’s name, address, and date of work to the form.
+Send form to your printer – CTRL-P on PC/CMD-P on Mac – and bring to the meeting.
+Don’t save the form, just close it and repeat process for next New Client.
+NOTE: This works for Chrome, Safari, and Edge browsers.
+For Firefox: First download file to your desktop and then display it on your screen.

 - POH Brochure: You can print your own copies of the new brochure.